bibinmjose/india_retail_data/README.md

  - For statistics and computing: [Numpy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), [Statsmodel](https://www.statsmodels.org/stable/index.html)

 # Questions to answer
- - Provide exploratory data analysis(EDA) of raw data.
-This should include visualizations and insights gathered from each visualization.
+ - Provide an exploratory data analysis(EDA) with visualizations and insights gathered from each visualization.
 Find this **[example](https://bibinmjose.github.io/dsgramner/ipython_md/analysis.html)**.
 Include correlation plots as well.
- - Afterwards, create a distilled version of the EDA with most significant insights.
+ - Create a distilled version of EDA with most significant insights.
 Find the progression of our **[example](https://bibinmjose.github.io/dsgramner/)**.
- - Can you pose 4 questions based on your EDA and answer them using statistical tests?
+ - Can you pose 3-4 questions based on your EDA and answer them using statistical tests?
- - Create a regression model which predicts future prices with a confidence band.
+ - Create a model which predicts future prices with a confidence band.
 You may create/add new features based on the dataset as well as external sources (include source reference).
 Make sure you split the data into train, validation and test while training.
  - Tune the model to achieve [MAPE](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) of less than <50 on your test data.
  - Explain the strategy you used to validate and test your algorithm.
  - Find the most important features from your model and substantiate.